-It is the bricklayers responsibility to ensure that all flashings have been correctly installed prior to the bricks being laid.
+It is the bricklayers responsibility to ensure that all flashings are as per the consented plans and have been approved, prior to the bricks being laid.

 HEAD FLASHINGS

 If a metal head flashing is used and fixed to the framing you should ensure it is kept 5mm short at each end and the ends of the flashing should be turned up.
 This will allow for any movement in the framing without interfering with the bricks.